TOC Digital Speech and Debate Series 1

 Section 3: LD only (if you are an LDer who likes "policy" arguments in LD, you should read the above section}

 Kritiks.
 In the end, whatever position you take still needs to resolve a conflict inherent (or explicitly stated) within the resolution.
 Aff's MUST affirm the resolution.
 Neg's MUST negate it.
-If your advocacy (personal or fiated action by some agent) does not actually advocate one side of the resolution over the other (as written by the framers), then you'll probably lose.
+If your advocacy (personal or fiated action by some agent) does not actually advocate one side of the resolution over the other, then you'll probably lose.

 Topicality.
 I really do love a good T debate.
-I just don't hear many of them in LD.
 A debater will only win a T debate if (1) you read a definition and/or articulate an interpretation of specific words/phrases in the resolution being violated and (2) explain why your interp is better than your opponent's in terms of providing a fair limit - not too broad nor too narrow.
 I have a strong policy background (former policy debater and long-time policy debate coach).
 My view of T debates is the same for both.

 Presumption.
 I don't presume aff or neg inherently.
 I presume the status quo.
 In some resolutions, it's clear as to who is advocating for change.
 In that case, I default to holding whoever advocates change in the status quo as having some burden of proof.
 If neither (or both) is advocating change, then presumption becomes debatable.
 However, I will work very hard to vote on something other than presumption since it seems like a copout.
 No debate is truly tied at the end of the game.